Core Concepts

 from stirrup.clients.chat_completions_client import ChatCompletionsClient

-from stirrup.tools import CALCULATOR_TOOL, DEFAULT_TOOLS
+from stirrup.tools import CALCULATOR_TOOL

 # Create client for OpenRouter